shivannis/xandr-docs-public/xandr-docs/articles/bidders/trade-desk-buying-guide.md

 ### Step 5: Target and launch the deal

 Find the deal by searching by deal ID or deal name.
 Once fetched, target the deal ID within the **Private Contract** rail at the Ad Group level.
 Note that, it is possible to target more than one private contract in a single Ad Group.
-After the deal is trafficked in the SSP, your Ad Group will automatically start spending according to the requirements.
+Once the deal is trafficked in the SSP, your Ad Group will automatically start spending according to the requirements.

 :::image type="content" source="media/trade-desk-buying-guide-fig-q.png" alt-text="Screenshot of Trade Desk Buying Guide Fig Q.":::